-- 1. Select one or more cells containing what you want to copy. - 2.
-Choose one of the following methods to issue the Copy command:

-Click the button from the standard toolbar.

-Choose Edit, Copy from the menu.
+- 1. Select what you want to copy. - 2.
+Choose one of the following methods to issue the Copy command: - Click the button from the standard toolbar. - Choose EditlCopy from the main menu. - Press <Ctrl C>. - Right-click the mouse and select Copy from the popup menu.

-Press <Ctrl C>.

-Right-click the mouse.